datalust/pino-seq/README.md

 frLogger.warn("au reviour");
 ```

-See the [Pino API](https://github.com/pinojs/pino/blob/master/docs/api.md) for how to use the logger
+See the [Pino API](https://github.com/pinojs/pino/blob/master/docs/api.md) for how to use the logger.

+### Acknowledgements

+Originally by Simi Hartstein and published as `simihartstein/pino-seq`; maintainership transferred to Datalust at version 0.5.